-You may be able to kill the germs causing LD by cleaning the places they may grow often.
-You may need to use a special cleaning fluid to kill the germs that cause LD.
-Ask your caregiver for more information on which cleaning fluids to use.
-You may also do the following:
+You may be able to kill the bacteria that cause LD by regularly cleaning the places they grow.
+You may need to use a special cleaning fluid to kill the bacteria.
+Ask which cleaning fluids you should use.

 - Have your air-conditioning system, hot tubs, or water tanks cleaned regularly.

-- When using a humidifier, follow the instructions on how to keep it clean.
+- If you have a humidifier, follow the instructions on how to keep it clean.

-- If you use a nebulizer, use sterile (clean) water for it.
-Follow instructions on how to use and keep your nebulizer clean.
-A nebulizer is a special device which gives breathing medicines in a mist form.
+- If you use a nebulizer, follow the instructions on how to use and keep your nebulizer clean.

 - You have very dry skin, dry mouth and tongue, or feel very thirsty.